henrik-jensen/temp_repo_for_lld_bug_38985/README.md

 see https://bugs.llvm.org/show_bug.cgi?id=38985

-Please open an issue if you want to contact me regarding this.
+Please create a new issue if you want to discuss/contact me regarding this.

+Hopefully I'll get time to add more info and some repros later.

 Henrik.